Documentation structure for LLMs (llms.txt)

 Xcode image releases

-We always announce new images on our changelog along with release notes.
+We announce all images on our changelog along with release notes.
 We also add them to the table of Xcode Versions in the Documentation.

 macOS versions